How to create a go-to-market strategy (template & examples)

 • Size: This one is specific to B2B companies.
 Identify the size of the business you’re targeting—for example, you may market a new co-working space to funded startups with less than 20 employees.

 • Budget: To shape your pricing strategy, consider how much your customers have to spend on your product.
 This will also influence the market’s perception of your product.
 For example, if your company sells luxury watches, you probably don’t want to go below a certain price point.
-Alternatively, a legal consulting firm may find it worthwhile to only target businesses who can spend at least $5,000 per month.
+Alternatively, a legal consulting firm may find it worthwhile to only target businesses that can spend at least $5,000 per month.

 • Decision-making factors: What factors influence whether a customer decides to purchase your product?
 For example, do they rely on referrals from trusted friends or colleagues?
 Is there a primary decision-maker, like the CEO or sales manager of a company?